 Gokyo Ri offers a phenomenal scenic mountain view with beautiful lakes and glaciers.
 Many trekkers are saying that the view from Gokyo Ri is far better than from Kala Patthar which you can feel when you reach the top of Gokyo Ri.
 You will have a full day's rest after descending back from this hill and waiting for another adventure day of crossing Renjo La pass.

 Day 12: Trek from Gokyo to Lungden (4,380m) via Renjo La pass (5,360m)

 This is another adventure day crossing over Renjo La pass.
 Renjo La pass is one of the easy high passes among 3 passes in the Everest region.
-It will take around 3 hours to get the top from Gokyo so you don’t need to start very early as much as the other 2 passes.
+It will take around 3 hours to get to the top from Gokyo so you don’t need to start very early as as the other 2 passes.
 But, the trail after the pass is a long descent until Lungden where you will spend your night.

 It might take you 7-8 hours to get Lungden from Gokyo.
 You will have an unreal view of mountains from the whole Everest region including Mt.
 Makalu from the top of Renjo La pass.
 You will reach Lungden for lunch and stay overnight.

 Day 13: Trek from Lungden to Thame (3,800m)

 This is your easy day trek during this high passes trek.
 Following a descending path and taking around 3-4 hours, you reach Thame.
 Thame is a beautiful hidden valley where you can visit an old and historic Buddhist monastery.
 This more than 500 years old monastery has a reincarnated monk.
 He is a young guy living with other monks.
 You can visit him and take the blessing.